canonical/ubuntu-packaging-guide/getting-set-up.rst

 find this out by going to https://launchpad.net/people/+me and looking for the part after the `~` in the URL.

 Launchpad's registration process will ask you to choose a display name.
-It's encouraged for you to use your real name here so that your Ubuntu developer colleagues will be able to get to know you better.
+It is encouraged for you to use your real name here so that your Ubuntu developer colleagues will be able to get to know you better.